About the book

 So far, this is all quite easy.
 Long-term storage is more of a problem.
 But I put forward the case that the route is surprisingly clear and uncomplicated.
 The world will store surplus power, such as we might get on a sunny day in June in the northern hemisphere, by converting it into natural gas or liquid fuels similar to petrol.
 The chemistry is simple and well-understood.
 We can easily store these energy sources in existing pipelines and storage tanks for months on end.

 The Switch is carried by the inspirational stories of people around the world trying to make the solar revolution happen as quickly and cheaply as possible.
 Nina, a doctoral student in Oxford, is researching a new set of simple molecules that will give us cheaper PV panels.
 Dominic is helping to build the world's first commercial-scale plant for producing energy-rich methane from waste CO2 in Copenhagen.
-Mike is developing a new form of agriculture in Kenya to help power the grid when the sun is down while Christoph is collecting carbon dioxide from the atmosphere in Dresden for use as an ingredient in liquid fuels.
+Mike is developing a new form of agriculture in Kenya to help power the grid when the sun is down while Christoph is collecting carbon dioxide from the atmosphere in Switzerland for use as an ingredient in liquid fuels.

 Available now, The Switch is a book to counter those who think that the low-carbon revolution is going to be impossibly expensive and dangerously slow.